KnowledgeCaptureAndDiscovery/somef/docs/output.md

 The output may also contain the following fields:
 - `format`: format in which a citation is recognized.
 Supported formats are `bibtex` and `citation file format`.
 - `doi`: Digital Object Identifier associated with a paper or a software repository.
+- `type`: type of documentation recognized by somef.
+There are two main recognized types: `readthedocs` and `wiki`.

 ### Turtle format
 RDF representation using the [Software Description Ontology](https://w3id.org/okn/o/sd/).
 The snippet below shows a sample description of a software entry.
 The `excerpt` and `confidence` fields are ommitted in this representation (every category with confidence above the threshold specified when running SOMEF will be included in the results)